juanpc2018/How-to-convert-a-MacPro-5-1-2010-PSU-to-ATX/README.md

 connect +5VSb to only One: [H○] or [M○] or [N○] | [4] or [6] or [22]
 Not All, One is the Mac +5VSB,
-Problem is that +5VSb could return back to the PSU and spread all over again, IF that happens, Requires a Low Drop Diode, in one of the: [H○] or [M○] or [N○] inputs, and connect +5VSB after the Diode.
+Problem is that +5VSb could return back to the PSU and spread all over again, IF that happens, Requires a Low Drop Diode --[ >|]-- in one of the: [H○] or [M○] or [N○] inputs, and connect +5VSB after the Diode.
-IF Mac Board is isolated, That will stop +5VSb to go back to the PSU +5V rails.
+IF Mac Board is isolated, That will stop +5VSb go back to the PSU +5V rails.
-IF +5VSb return back to the PSU, requires diodes on 2x or 3x +5v inputs.
+IF +5VSb returns back to the PSU, requires diodes on 2x or 3x +5v inputs.

 [F○] -> Thermistor-1
 [G○] -> Thermistor-2